 Health informatics is a burgeoning field within the larger allied health industry

-This career path is closely tied to the digital transformation happening within health care delivery, as evidenced by the 36% of U.S. respondents who received a prescription through a virtual medical visit.
+The health informatics career path is closely tied to the digital transformation happening within health care delivery, with more and more patients receiving care through telehealth and virtual medical services.
 To meet the growing demand, employers are looking to hire professionals who can manage their data operations and perform other crucial IT duties.

-These jobs often require multidisciplinary talent, and while a graduate degree is not required for entry-level jobs, a master's could help you build new skills and knowledge that can help you advance your career and earn a higher salary.
+These jobs often require multidisciplinary talent, and while a graduate degree isn’t required for entry-level jobs, a master’s can help you build new skills and knowledge that can help you advance your career and earn a higher salary.

-Technology is driving the evolution of health care, and many jobs in health informatics will be created in the coming years, providing you with diverse and numerous job opportunities.
+Technology is driving the health care evolution, and many health informatics jobs will be created in the coming years, providing you with diverse and numerous job opportunities.

 Overall, the U.S. Bureau of Labor Statistics (BLS) predicts 2.4 million new health care jobs between 2019 and 2029.
-Of that number, many will be in occupations within the field of health informatics:
+Of that number, many will be in occupations within the health informatics field:

-Also, employment of software developers and application developers is forecast to grow 22% in that time.
+Also, employment of software developers and application developers is forecast to grow by 22% in that time frame.
 This is important to note because there are many health informatics careers in software development.
 Hospitals, health insurers, and even community clinics are creating their own mobile apps.

-Beyond employment opportunities, health informatics can offer you a rewarding career in other ways:
+Beyond employment opportunities, a career in health informatics can be rewarding in other ways.

 Opportunity to improve delivery and quality of care

-With a career in health informatics, you'll have the opportunity to blend multiple disciplines to ultimately improve the delivery and quality of care.
-This is a field that will draw upon a variety of interests and ability in medicine, technology, social sciences, and other fields.
+With a health informatics career, you’ll have the opportunity to blend multiple disciplines to ultimately improve the delivery and quality of care.
+This is a field that draws upon a variety of interests and abilities in medicine, technology, social sciences, and other fields.